-- Amendment to IAS 1: Classification of Liabilities as Current or Non-current - Amendment to IAS 1: Non-current Liabilities with Covenants - Amendment to IAS 7 and IFRS 7: Supplier Finance Arrangements - Amendment to IFRS 16: Lease Liability in a Sale and Leaseback
+- Amendment to IAS 1: Non-current Liabilities with Covenants . - .
+Amendment to IAS 7 and IFRS 7: Supplier Finance Arrangements - Amendment to IFRS 16: Lease Liability in a Sale and Leaseback

 (3) Segment Reporting

 We have one reportable segment that provides mobile, broadband internet, video and fixed-line telephony services in the UK.
 Our revenue by major category is set forth below: